Location

 Program Description

-Study Trips to the Roman site of Itálica (with its majestic amphitheater and beautifully preserved mosaics), and to the Great Mosque/Cathedral of Córdoba and the Alhambra in Granada along with the beautiful city of Cadiz will provide the necessary perspective for understanding Andalusia’s complex social dynamics.
+From Seville, there will be a study trip to the Roman site of Itálica (with its majestic amphitheater and beautifully preserved mosaics) and to the UNESCO World Heritage site of the Great Mosque/Cathedral of Córdoba along with a cultural trip to the beautiful beach city of Cadiz.

-Participants are required to enroll in one of the following courses:
+Participants are required to enroll in one of the following offered SOCI courses:

 Courses offered:

-SOCI 110: “Social Issues in a Global Context” (3 credits) fulfills the General Education cluster 4.
+• SOCI 110: “Social Issues in a Global Context” (3 credits) fulfills the Global Experience course in the General Education "American and Global Perspectives" Area.

-SOCI 391: “Study Abroad” (3 credits) Students who have taken SOCI 110 and SOCI 336 during the regular semester should enroll in SOCI 391 which fulfills the Sociology Minor requirements.
+• SOCI 391: “Study Abroad;” topic ‘Cultural Identity and Conflict’ (3 credits) Students who have taken SOCI 110 and SOCI 363 during the regular semester should enroll in SOCI 391 which fulfills the Sociology Minor requirements.

 Location Description

+These ethnically diverse regions possess rich cultural traditions that include flamenco dancing, spirited festivals, unique cuisine, and language.
 Students will engage in experiential learning, guided tours, classroom-based learning, guest lectures, and field experiences.
-They will visit the Roman site of Itálica, birthplace of Emperors Trajan and Hadrian and enjoy the splendor of the Andalusian Moorish heritage and architecture.
-At the Royal Alcazar, students will walk through historic and marvelously decorated corridors that reflect the region’s multifaceted racial and ethnic composition.
-Students will visit the Great Mosque/Cathedral in Córdoba, and the Alhambra in Granada, both UNESCO World Heritage sites.
-Additionally, students will visit historic Cadiz.
+Students will visit the Roman site of Itálica, birthplace of Emperors Trajan and Hadrian.
+Students will also enjoy the splendor of the Andalusian Moorish heritage and architecture.
+At the Royal Alcazar, participants will walk through historic and marvelously decorated corridors that reflect the region’s multifaceted racial and ethnic composition.

 Director